Tanzu-Partner-SE/tmc-tko-lc/workshop/content/exercises/03-register-mgmt-cluster.md

 ![](images/mgmtcluster-vspsher-reg-1.png)

-4. On the Register page, provide a name for the management cluster, and select a default cluster group for workload clusters.
+4. On the Register page, provide a name for the management cluster: `{{ session_namespace }}-mgmt`{{copy}}, and select a default cluster group for workload clusters.

     When you add workload clusters, you can choose the cluster group into which to place them.
 This setting simply indicates the default choice.

 5. You can optionally provide a description and labels for the management cluster.